Rouji/single_php_filehost/README.md

 </Directory>
 ```

+# Styling

+Base styles can be found in styles.css and can be modified
+or added to according to your preference.
+Each element on
+the page has been coded such that you can create a CSS
+selector for anything that you should want to style, or
+you can add classes to the existing markup.

 # Purging Old Files
 To check for any files that exceed their max age and delete them, you need to call index.php with the argument "purge"
 ```bash